Accessibility Services FAQs for Faculty

 If a student has recording lectures listed as an accommodation, you are expected to allow this accommodation.
 This accommodation is frequently given because it assists students who have concentration/focus issues, as well as those who may have physical limitations that hinder note taking.

 There is an agreement form included in the SAR packet concerning recording lectures.
+You may also locate the Recording Lectures form on our website.
 You may ask students to sign this agreement form indicating they understand they can only use the recorded materials for their personal study and will destroy the recorded material when the course is completed.

 - The Faculty Handbook.
 It provides a concise overview of the policies and procedures relevant to faculty.